Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    dlog_print(DLOG_DEBUG, LOG_TAG, "Server Name: %s, Server state: %d\n", server_name, server_state);
    ```

 3. Retrieve the encoded metadata from the server using `mc_client_get_server_metadata()`.
-Use the server name retrieved in the previous step to identify the server.
+Use the server name retrieved in the previous step to identify the server:

       ```
    mc_metadata_h metadata_h = NULL;